julioct/julioct.github.io/_posts/2023-07-22-Clean-Architecture.md

 > You can focus your unit tests on the business rules (entities and use cases) without having to worry about any external dependencies.

-This is possible because the Core project has no dependencies on any external framework, so you can easily mock any dependencies when testing the handlers.
+This is possible because the Core project has no dependencies on any external framework, so you can easily mock any collaborators via the repository and service interfaces defined in Core.

 Here's one of the **MatchPlayerHandler** unit tests: